1. Phishing Emails and Tips to Avoid Them

 Because of the large number of breaches in the news recently, people are more aware of cybersecurity issues than ever before, said Pew’s Rainie.

 “But in their day-to-day life, they don’t act as if it’s a central concern,” he said.
 “It’s a paradox.”

-9. Update Your Operating System and Software Promptly
+9. Be Prompt about Updating Your Operating System and Software

 When a company discovers that there’s a security problem in its software, it sends out an update.

-Some programs update themselves automatically, without asking permission.
+Some programs do automatic updates, without asking permission.
 But many operating systems and applications ask first.

-However, most people don’t approve the update right away.
-Given the choice, only 32 percent of people opt to have their apps update themselves automatically.
+Most people don’t approve the update right away.
+Given the choice, only 32 percent of people opt to have their apps update themselves on an automatic basis.
 Of the rest, 38 percent run the updates when it’s convenient, and 10 percent never install app updates at all.

-When it comes to major updates, like the phone operating system, 42 percent wait until it is convenient, according to the Pew survey, and 14 percent never update it.
+When it comes to major updates, like the phone operating system, 42 percent wait until it’s convenient, according to the Pew survey, and 14 percent never update it.

 That’s a problem.
 When hackers find out that there’s a security vulnerability, they rush out to take advantage of it before everyone upgrades.
 The longer you take, the more at risk you are.